 From 2019-2021 Cli produced and presented The Morning Dew, a live weekly radio show with Scariff Bay Community Radio (SBCR).
 She is currently working on a feature radio documentary for SBCR on the legacy of Shortts (Lena's) in Feakle, Co.
 Clare.

-Since 2020, Cli has been based at her residence situated in the Slieve Aughty Mountain protected area of East Clare overlooking Iniscealtra (Holy Island), Lough Derg.
-Cli offers in person and online music tuition, access to new online programs, music workshop weekends, kitchen sessions.
-Through her own musical journey and research, Cli focuses on a holistic approach to music practice.
-She believes as musicians we need to have a healthy, accountable mind/body practice as well as developing our repertoire and technical skills practice.
-As a specialist in this area she offers in person, zoom sessions, online programs as well as facilitating at events at home and abroad.
+Since 2020, Cli has been based at her residence situated in the Slieve Aughty Mountain protected area of East Clare overlooking Iniscealtra (Holy Island), on Lough Derg.
+Cli offers in person and online music tuition, music workshop weekends, kitchen sessions and a host of creative workshops and in-house holistic events.
+With her Arts Practice Ph.D.
+(2018) and mapping her own musical journey and life experience, Cli focuses on a holistic approach to arts practice.
+She believes as artists we need to have a healthy, accountable mind/body practice as well as developing our practical and technical skills.
+As a specialist in this area she offers in person and zoom sessions, online programs as well as facilitating workshops at home and further afield.